How to use a credit card to build credit

 Monitor your transaction history

-Regularly checking your credit card statements may help you detect credit card fraud and report it.
-Quickly stopping any unauthorized spending in your name could help you protect your credit scores and limit your liability for any fraudulent charges.
+Regularly checking your credit card statements can help you detect and report credit card fraud immediately.
+Quickly stopping unauthorized spending in your name will help you protect your credit scores and limit your liability for fraudulent charges.

-You can get free copies of your credit reports from AnnualCreditReport.com.
-And with CreditWise from Capital One, you can access your TransUnion® credit report and VantageScore® 3.0 credit score without hurting your scores.
+You can get free copies of your credit reports from the three major credit bureaus from AnnualCreditReport.com.
+And with CreditWise from Capital One, you can access your TransUnion® credit report and VantageScore 3.0 score without affecting your scores.
 CreditWise is free for everyone.
-You don’t even have to be a Capital One customer to use it.
+You don’t even have to be a Capital One cardholder to use it.

 Whether you’re building credit with your first card or looking to improve your scores, there are credit card options for you.
 Many credit card issuers, including Capital One, offer credit cards for people with less-than-perfect credit.
 Here are some options to consider: